 With the launch of the new health-care marketplaces, here are some questions and answers about purchasing dental and vision coverage.

-Will I be required to buy pediatric dental care if I purchase insurance on t
+Will I be required to buy pediatric dental care if I purchase insurance on t he exchange?

 Most likely, no. Children’s dental care may be included in some plans offered on the marketplaces.
 But many insurers may offer it as a stand-alone policy, which you are not required to buy under federal law, though people in some states are required to do so.
 Nevada and Washington state, for example, are requiring this coverage.
 The insurance will cover visits to a dentist for basic or preventive services, such teeth cleaning, X-rays and fillings, and medically necessary orthodontics.